rust-lang/rfcs/text/0000-crate-changelogs.md

 Although it's recommended to write changelogs by hand, you can use other tools such as [`clog`](https://crates.io/crates/clog) to generate it based on the structured commit history.

+Additionally you can include migration notes, which will help crate users to upgrade to the new version.

 If `changelog` field is specified in the `Cargo.toml`, `cargo publish` will check if changelog contains section for the new version and producing error if